cloudberrydb/cloudberrydb/DEV_SETUP.md

 First, list the Postgres processes by typing in (a guest terminal) the following
 command: `ps ax | grep postgres`.
 You should see a list that looks something
 like: ![Postgres processes](/vagrant/pictures/gpdb_processes.png)

+(You may have to click on the image to see it at a higher resolution.)
 Here the key processes are the ones that were started as `/gpdb/vagrant/install/bin/postgres`.
-The master is the process (pid 25486 in the picture above) that has the word "master" in the `-D` parameter setting, whereas the segment hosts have the word "gpseg" in the `-D` parameter setting.
+The master is the process (pid 25486 in the picture above) that has the word "master" in the `-D`parameter setting, whereas the segment hosts have the word "gpseg" in the `-D` parameter setting.

 Next, start ``gdb`` from a guest terminal.
 Once you get a prompt in gdb, type